Hide Tanning is sacred work

 Natural Hide Tanning

 There are many ways to naturally tan a hide.
 The two methods I use are Oil Tanning and Bark Tanning.
 Both 100% chemical free and handmade.

-In this method, brains, oils, eggs or other fats are used to tan a hide.
+In this method, brains, oils, eggs and other fats plus smoke are used to tan a hide.
 The brain of an animal is usually enough to tan his/her own hide, which for me is just pure beauty.
 When tanning sheepskins, I do roughly the following: after the hide is defleshed and the wool washed, I stretch the skin and let it dry just enough to spread the homemade oil solution.
 The solution stays on the skin for several hours until it has penetrated the skin.
 Then, it’s time to soften the hide, which means working it constantly in all directions until it is soft, malleable and completely dry.
 The last step is to smoke the hide.
 The smoke will preserve it as well as avoid the skin to become stiff again if it ever becomes wet.

-The Oil Tanning method is also used to make buckskin, which is probably the most amazing material to make clothes of 🙂 In the slideshow bellow, you can see a small pouch I made from a piece of reindeer skin tanned this way.
+The Oil Tanning method is also used to make buckskin, which is probably the most amazing material to make clothes of 🙂 In the images bellow, you can see a small pouch I made from a piece of reindeer skin tanned this way.
 You can also tan fish skins with this method!

 Bark Tanning Method